- Implied consent to collect, use, and disclose your information

 In cases where you would like us to disclose personal health information about you to others, your express consent is required.
 This may be obtained verbally, in writing, or by electronic means.

 There are certain situations where personal health information can be disclosed without consent.
-Counselling Services and Health Services may decide or are legally required to use and/or disclose some of your personal health information without consent in a number of situations including the following:
+Campus Wellness may decide or are legally required to use and/or disclose some of your personal health information without consent in a number of situations including the following:

 - In order to eliminate or reduce a significant risk of serious bodily harm to a person or group of persons or in compelling circumstances affecting the health or safety of an individual;